Muye Ru, PhD

 About me

-I grew up in Beijing, China, and have been trained in environmental science and economics from Peking University (BS & BA) and Duke University (PhD in Earth and Ocean Science & MEM in Energy Management).
+I grew up in Beijing, China, and have been trained in environmental science and economics at Peking University (BS & BA) and Duke University (PhD in Earth and Ocean Science & MEM in Energy Management).
 I accomplished the interdisciplinary postdoctoral fellowship at the Earth Institute/Climate School at Columbia University.

 Curriculum vitae